Nechako Reservoir: Kemano Completion Project

 In the 1970s, Alcan proposed expanding the generating capacity at their Kemano Powerhouse by diverting more water from the Nechako Reservoir.
 At that time, it was envisioned that no additional dams would be required, and there would be no additional flooding.
 However, the project faced challenges and was ultimately canceled by the Provincial Government in 1995 due to significant environmental concerns related to the Nechako River.

-Recent developments indicate that efforts were made to address the energy needs while considering environmental impacts.
-A second power tunnel between the reservoir and the powerhouse was planned for this purpose.
-It was intended to serve as a backup to the original tunnel, enhancing the sustainability of the project.
-In December 2017, there was a significant development when the US-$473 million Kemano second tunnel project received the go-ahead, as reported by the Kitimat Northern Sentinel.
-This project likely aimed to improve the efficiency and reliability of power generation while mitigating environmental impacts, in line with contemporary environmental standards and regulations.

-However, the completion date for this project was scheduled for 2020, according to available information.

-The "out-of-date" template remains in place to indicate the need for further updates and verification of the project's status beyond May 2023.
+A second power tunnel between the reservoir and the powerhouse was later completed as the Kemano T2 Project.
+Rio Tinto's board approved the project in December 2017.
+The project was intended to provide redundancy for the original tunnel and improve the long-term reliability of the power supply to the Kemano Powerhouse and Rio Tinto's BC Works smelter in Kitimat.
+Construction of the 16-kilometre tunnel was completed in May 2022; it produced its first megawatt of electricity in July 2022 and was commissioned on 1 December 2022.
+The District of Kitimat lists the Rio Tinto Kemano T2 Project (2017–2022) as complete.